Everybody loves birthdays, and Koreans are no exception. But how to say “Happy Birthday” in Korean if you have Korean-speaking friends ?

 Have a hard time memorizing all this?

-Want to learn the one and only way of saying “happy birthday” in Korean?
+Want to learn the one and only way of saying “Happy Birthday” in Korean?
 Just memorize 생일 축하합니다 (saengil chukahamnida).

-She celebrates her late birthday yesterday
+She celebrated her late birthday yesterday

 그녀는 어제 늦은 생일을 축하했습니다.geunyoneun oje neujeun saengireul chukahaetsseumnida